 Current research indicates physicians with rural roots are far more likely than urbanites to practice medicine in a small town as it is a life style choice to raise their families in a church and community centered environment.
 MRPSP is way for Mississippi to "grow our own" primary care physicians.

-In order for MRPSP undergraduates to be able to earn a seat in medical school, the School of Medicine Admissions Committee has been instrumental in creating the Direct Admissions Process.
+In order for MRPSP undergraduates to be able to earn a seat in medical school, the School of Medicine Admissions Committee has been instrumental in creating the Early Assurance process.
 Well-qualified sophomore applicants who have had successful interviews with the practicing physicians on the MRPSP Board will interview with the Admissions Committee in April.
-If the admissions committee sees the potential for the applicant to grow into a competent, competitive medical student, they are granted Direct Admission status.
+If the admissions committee sees the potential for the applicant to grow into a competent, competitive medical student, they are granted Early Assurance status.
 This means the student must maintain their grades during the junior and senior years, score reasonably well on the MCAT and actively participate in all MRPSP activities.

 The required MCAT score is tied to the student's BCPM (biology, chemistry, physics and mathematics) GPA - high grades allow the MCAT score to tick down a few points below what is considered competitive that year.
 The reverse is true.
-Those receiving Direct Admission status are evaluated in early October of the senior year to confirm that all three conditions are satisfied.
+Those receiving Early Assurance status are evaluated in early October of the senior year to confirm that all three conditions are satisfied.

 Students may also be one-year participants in the pre-matriculation phase.
 These junior applicants do not enjoy the full benefits enjoyed by two-year participants as they must do their own MCAT prep and go through the regular decision admission process.
 However, they get second priority consideration for the scholarship once they are admitted to medical school.
 Currently there are 41 undergraduates in the pre-matriculation phase of the pipeline program.